Oxsomi/core3/docs/graphics_api.md

     endScope
 ```

-Because a scope hoists the transitions of operations such as clearImages, copyImages, drawIndirect(Count), setPrimitiveBuffers it is impossible to use the same subresource in the same scope for different usages (be it copy/shader write/read).
+Because a scope hoists the transitions of operations such as clearImages, copyImages, drawIndirect(Count), setPrimitiveBuffers it is impossible to use the same (sub)resource in the same scope for different usages (be it copy/shader write/read).
 If this is the case then a separate scope is needed.

 All startRenderExts in a scope should be ended and all startRegionDebugExts as well.
 Since a scope should be self contained.

 #### Transitions

 Because the API requires bindless to function, it has certain limits.
 One of these limits/benefits is that a shader is now able to access all write buffers/textures and read buffers/textures.
 This would mean that everything is accessible by all shaders; making automatic transitions impossible.
-To fix this; the user will only have to manually do transitions for draw/dispatch calls.
-For other usages the current scope will handle the transition for you (though this disallows usages of the same subresource for different purposes).
+To fix this; the user will only have to manually do transitions for draw/dispatch(rays) calls.
+For other usages the current scope will handle the transition for you (though this disallows usages of the same subresource for different purposes in one scope).
 Here you specify the (sub)resource and in which shader stage it is first used and if it's a write (or if any subsequent shaders could write to it).
 Then the runtime will automatically transition only when it's needed.

 Even though Metal doesn't need transitions, they're still required to allow DirectX and Vulkan support.
 More importantly; transitions allow OxC3 to know which resources are required for the command list to be executed.
 It uses this to keep the resources alive until the command list was executed on the device.